rroethof/roethof.net/content/2025/02/my-minimal-desktop-hyprland-installation-on-a-fresh-archlinux/index.md

 ## We Tamed the Beast!
 Arch Linux + Hyprland = 🔥

 Okay, folks, the deed is done!
 We finally wrestled Arch Linux onto our metal monster (aka "the beast").
 It was a bit of a marathon, but we emerged victorious.
 Now, the real fun begins: crafting a minimal, sleek desktop experience.
 Our weapon of choice?
-Wayland, naturally, and the star of the show: Hyprland.
+Wayland, naturally and the star of the show: Hyprland.

 ## Hyprland: What's the Hype?
 If you haven't heard of Hyprland, you're missing out.
 It's a Wayland compositor (think of it as the brains behind your desktop visuals) written in C++ that's making waves.
 Why?
 Because it's dynamic.
-We're talking smooth animations that'll make your eyes happy, tiling that adapts to your workflow like a chameleon, and, yes, rounded corners because who doesn't love rounded corners?
+We're talking smooth animations that'll make your eyes happy, tiling that adapts to your workflow like a chameleon and, yes, rounded corners because who doesn't love rounded corners?
 It's like the cool kid on the Wayland block.

 ## Getting Our Hands Dirty: Installing yay
 First things first, we need to talk about the AUR (Arch User Repository).
 It's like a treasure trove of packages that aren't in the official Arch repos.
 To access this goldmine, we need an AUR helper.
 Our go-to? _yay_.